pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 }
 ```

-To test if the S3 Bucket Policy allows access for bucket administrators we need to check if a Statement is present in the Policy and to test that the content of that single Statement.
+To test if the S3 Bucket Policy allows access for bucket administrators we need to check if a Statement is present in the Policy and to test the content of that single Statement.

 ```typescript
 const statement = policy.getStatement("MyFancySID");